Nikunj2003/My-Next-Js-Portfolio/README.md

 - [TypeScript](https://www.typescriptlang.org): A typed superset of JavaScript that provides enhanced tooling and developer productivity.
 - [Framer motion](https://www.framer.com/motion/): A React animation library that brings motion to your user interfaces.
 - [Nodemailer](https://nodemailer.com/): A Node.js library facilitating easy email integration with features like attachment handling, HTML content, and support for various email services.
+- [Vercel](https://vercel.com/): A platform for deploying and hosting front-end applications with seamless integration for Next.js.

 ### ✨ Seo